ivo-toby/skynet-mcp/README.md

      - `taskId`: The ID of the task to check
    - Returns: Task status and result (if completed)

-## Agent Types
+## Agent

-Skynet-MCP supports multiple agent types:

-1. **SimpleAgent**: A basic agent that can connect to MCP servers and use tools.
-2. **LlmAgent**: An intelligent agent that uses LangChain and LLMs to understand natural language and decide which tools to use.
+The agent framework still needs to be implemented.

 ## Project Structure